nestal/BrightFuture/README.md

 *   Extensible to any other multi-threaded frameworks.
 *   Use an interfere similar to the upcoming Concurrency TS for easy migration.
+*   Scalable:
+	*   Does not create threads internally.
 	*   Can specify exactly which thread (or thread pool) to run a certain async task or continuation routine.

 # Usage